Anibal Trejo - stock.adobe.com

 Last year’s Twilio’s Signal customer and developer conference migrated into a virtual format.
 Rather than looking for an out-of-the-box online platform to host the event, it decided to build a solution from scratch – in a matter of months.
 Let’s do the show right here – as they say in London’s Theatreland – but not in Earl’s Court any more.

-Twillio turned to its own channel partners “Twilions” to build a bespoke platform that had 15,000 remote attendees over the two-day event.
-The details of how Signal 2021 will be delivered are still being finalised, based on the evolving situation in relation to Covid.
+Twilio turned to its own people “Twilions” to build a bespoke platform that had 15,000 remote attendees over the two-day event.

 “It’s hard to bring back the energy of an on-stage keynote and the excitement of interacting with so many different people,” says Tricia Miller, vice-president of Twilio’s Europe, Middle East and Africa (EMEA) marketing.
 Seamless chat and video functions could go some way towards recreating some of that event magic, she adds.